LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/from-a-side-of-my-sight.md

 point out at you, darling:

-I felt the wonder walking,
+I felt the wonder walking

 when you were passing